Understanding Soil pH and its Importance

 Soil pH is a value that will quickly tell you if your soil is acid, alkaline or neutral.
+Why is this important?

 The pH value of soil is determined by the amount of calcium or lime it contains. pH values run from 1 (very acid) to 14 (very alkaline) and pH7 is neutral.
 Most soils fall in the pH range 4 to 8, and the majority of plants prefer a pH in the range 5.5 to 7.5.

 However, some plants, such as rhododendrons, are ericaceous, or acid loving, and need an acid soil to thrive, whilst others, including saxifrages, are calcicoles, or lime lovers, and need an alkaline soil to do well.
-(Just to confuse you, note that ericaceous plants are also sometimes known as calcifuges, or lime haters!)
-Such plants are adapted to extreme soil pH ranges and their growth will suffer if they are planted in soil with the wrong pH level.
+(Just to add to the confusion, note that ericaceous plants are also sometimes known as calcifuges, or lime haters!)

 If you have set your heart on a particular plant that needs different soil conditions, grow it in a container filled with an appropriate compost or soil mix.